SlateFoundation/slate-cbl/README.md

   - [ ] add HTTP header support
   - [ ] write blog post documenting $sql_queries option
   - [ ] Add `<debug> ... </debug>`-wrapped support to emergence-apikit to report on requests in console
+- [ ] Merge slate-cbl-admin and repair

 ### Next release

 - [ ] Refactor TargetLevel -> Level and DemonstratedLevel -> Rating
+- [ ] Rename "Skill" to "Standard" ?
 - [ ] Remove hardcoded subtraction of 8 to go from grade to level